The alternative is to CHANGE or to be CHANGED!

 The company’s alternative is to use Surveys and Complaints.

-It is a friendly and excellent way to introduce ETC into a company!
+It is a friendly and excellent way to introduce ETC into an organization!

 ETC predictive modeling consulting is a statistical technique using machine learning and data mining to predict and forecast likely future outcomes with the aid of historical and existing data.